Americans may start using masks to battle spread of Covid-19

 WASHINGTON - As the United States stares down the barrel of a pandemic death toll of up to 240,000 even in a good scenario, opinion may be shifting in favour of the use of face masks by the general public.

-The Centers for Disease Control and Prevention (CDC) has long recommended against the use of face masks by the public, saying that only people who are ill should wear them.
-Thus, in obvious contrast to South-east Asia or East Asia, almost nobody out and about in America wears a mask.
+The Centres for Disease Control and Prevention (CDC) has long recommended against the use of face masks by the public, saying that only people who are ill should wear them.
+Thus, in obvious contrast to most of South-east Asia and East Asia, almost nobody out and about in America wears a mask.

 This has resulted in bizarre and racially tinged incidents of Asians in face masks being taunted and attacked.
 This week in Georgia, a man was arrested after pulling a gun and telling two people wearing masks to stay away from him.